 WORK HARDER THAN HARD.
 TAKE PRIDE IN WHAT YOU DO.
 THE TEAM COMES FIRST.
 THE MOTTO CHRIS FREY LIVED BY DURING HIS TIME AS A COMPETITIVE ROWER TRANSLATES DIRECTLY INTO HIS WORK AT INNOVATIVE SOLUTIONS.

-Being able to inspire his team to produce great work -- and take pride in the way it transforms the way businesses operate -- is part of what Chris loves most about being a Software Architect and Team Lead at Innovative.
+Being able to inspire his team to produce great work -- and take pride in the way it transforms the way businesses operate -- is part of what Chris loves most about being a Software Architect and Interim Vice President of Application Services Operations.

 Under his leadership, his team of software developers builds projects that range from small brochure websites to global business applications, digging deep into the customer’s process to learn where the problems lie and how the customer experience can be bettered.